9 out of 10 buying decisions are made with the help of peer recommendations.

 In this way, you’ll learn which buyers might be the best fit, all while leveraging your relationships with satisfied clients to approach new people with confidence and credibility.

-Make a to-do-diligence list
+Make a To-Do-Diligence List

-To begin, Brynne says it’s crucial to “invest in a bit of due diligence.”
+Next, it’s crucial to “invest in a bit of due diligence.”

 Begin by analyzing each profile and choosing who you most want to meet.